MayOneUS/mayday-2.0-backend/README.md

 You can test if it works by running a command like `heroku logs`.

-## Continuous Integration

-The site currently uses [Travis CI](https://travis-ci.org/) for Continuous Integration (CI).
-Whenever new code is pushed to the master branch (or included in a pull request), Travis will start a new build for that code.

-Watch the builds here: https://travis-ci.org/MayOneUS/mayday-2.0-backend

-**All successful builds of the master branch will be automatically deployed to the mayone-staging Herkou app.**

 ## Deploying to production

 Deployments to production are still manual for now.
 If you have already configured Heroku as specified in the development section above, you're halfway there: